top of page

 Monolophosaurus is a small to mid-sized basal carnosaur cloned under Masrani Global for exhibition at Jurassic World.
 This theropod features a single distinctive crest above its snout.
 Despite their sleek build, their jaws contain relatively large teeth.

-Jurassic World's Monolophosaurus is primarily a dull green consisting of small iguana-like scales.
+Jurassic World's Monolophosaurus is primarily a dull green with small iguana-like scales.
 The dorsum is a lighter lime green, while the ventral side is a cream coloration.
 A subtle beige pattern branches across the sides of this carnivore.
-The keratin crest incorporates neutral purplish hues while the tip of the snout is splotched with orange.
-Short spikes line the dorsal spine from neck to tail.
+The keratin crest features muted purple hues while the tip of the snout is splotched with orange.
+Short spikes line the dorsum from neck to tail.

 Veriforman.png